 With respect to the above, past experience or performance of our management team and their respective affiliates is not a guarantee of either (i) our ability to successfully identify and execute a transaction or (ii) success with respect to any business combination that we may consummate.
 You should not rely on the historical record of HGGC, Industry Ventures, our management team or their respective affiliates as indicative of future performance.
 Our management team and their respective affiliates have been involved with a large number of public and private companies in addition to those identified above, not all of which have achieved similar performance levels.
 See "Risk Factors - Past performance by our management team or their respective affiliates may not be indicative of future performance of an investment in us."
 No member of our management team has any experience in operating special purpose acquisition companies.
-For a complete list of our executive officers and entities for which a conflict of interest."
+For a complete list of our executive officers and entities for which a conflict of interest may or does exist between such officers and the company, please refer to "Management - Conflicts of Interest."